apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey.md

 surprising result for some of us - especially that you do not actually need to use plugin mechanism to add any of those.
 Those are standard python objects and you can simply drop your hooks/operators/sensors code to PYTHONPATH and they will work.
+It seems that his may be a result of lack of best practises guide.

 Plugins are definitely more useful for adding views and menu items - yet only 10%.
 OperatorExtraLinks are even more useful (though relatively new) feature so it’s not entirely surprising they are hardly used.